 “The Ratification of the Treaty of Münster, May 15, 1648” by Gerard ter Borch. www.geheugenvannederland.nl via wikimedia.org

 This religious peace through division is roughly what happened between the Israelis and Palestinians after 1948.
 As we can see, this solution doesn’t work so well when a substantial minority rejects the settlement.
-Now, the United States has recognized Jerusalem as the capitol of Israel, but it was unclear what exactly are the borders of the “Jerusalem” of Israel.
-The Palestinian governments want a Jerusalem to be divided between them and Israel.
+Now, the United States has recognized Jerusalem as the capital of Israel, but it was unclear what exactly are the borders of the “Jerusalem” of Israel.
+The Palestinian governments want Jerusalem to be divided between them and Israel.
 So, this peace through division is a device in use today that can take a long time to establish.
 In the early American colonies, the English, Dutch, Swedes, and others were trying to figure out what the European treaties meant for their own interrelations and for religious practices.
 At first, they followed the idea that peace was best established by separating out the religious groups to their own territories.

-For example, when a bunch of the settlers in New England opted for markedly different version of Protestantism, the town councils would ask or force them to either to keep their faith private or to move to another area in order to start their own community with their own mono-religious culture.
+For example, when a bunch of the settlers in New England opted for a markedly different version of Protestantism, the town councils would ask or force them to either to keep their faith private or to move to another area in order to start their own community with their own mono-religious culture.
 So in 1636, the Baptist pastor Roger Williams was forced out of Salem into the area that we know as Rhode Island.
 Another haven that was available was land in the Dutch colony of New Netherlands.
 Nine years after the Baptist group was forced out of New England, some other religious dissenters, mostly sympathetic to Williams, came from New England to found Flushing (Vlissingen in Dutch).
 This didn’t exactly solve their problems, however.

 First, New Netherlands followed the general thinking of the European peace treaties that a religious minority couldn’t practice its religion publicly in a place that wasn’t governed by their own co-religionists.
 They couldn’t publish their religious views either or hold public religious discussions or events.
 Some religious people could celebrate Christmas on the public square, but others couldn’t if they had distinctly different concepts of Christmas.